GSYH/drug_response_23andme/README.md

 ## Acknowledgements

-Special thanks to **Professor Mitrea** for guidance and support in the development of this project for the BIOINF575 class.
+Special thanks to **Professor Cristina Mitrea** for guidance and support in the development of this project for the BIOINF575 Programming Laboratory in Bioinformatics course.